art1c0/ibkr-client/README.md

 );
 ```

-For debugging purposes you may want to watch the data being sent and received through WebSocket, it can be done with the oprional `debug` argument of `client.socket()`:
+For debugging purposes one may want to watch the data being sent and received through WebSocket, it can be done with the oprional `debug` argument of `client.socket()`:
 ```
 const socket = client.socket(['send', 'receive']);
 ```
-All available values for debug string array are: open, close, send, receive, error.
+All available values for debug string array are: _open, close, send, receive, error_.

+`socket()` method returns `RxWebSocketSubject` that uses [rxwebsocket](https://www.npmjs.com/package/rxwebsocket) module under the hood, which is a wrapper around standard RxJS WebSocketSubject with advanced capabilities, check it out.